 Blue Bossa – Kenny Dorham

 The Kenny Dorham classic—just as Kenny heard it.
 Did you know it was written around a bass line?
 Only jazzleadsheets.com has the lead sheet exactly as Kenny originally wrote it.
-Lead sheets and second parts available.
+Lead sheets and second parts available, and now with a Minus You bass line track.

 - Recording: Joe Henderson - Page One